Vertigo And Dizziness PHYSIOTHERAPY Edmonton

 What is the source of my vertigo?

 Numerous factors can contribute to a person feeling dizzy.
 Several examples include insufficient sleep, inadequate nutrition, excessive exertion, or a physical disease like a head cold or the flu.
 Dizziness can also arise as a result of anything as simple as rising up too abruptly following an extended period of relaxation or from dehydration.
+Concussion physiotherapy Edmonton can help in such cases, our Edmonton therapists will generate a treatment plan for you.

 Several symptoms that may occur in conjunction with dizziness include the following: